-But if you miss out on an advance reservation, all certainly isn’t lost.
-They have a total of about 72 boats, and typically 50 of them are kept aside for walk-ups.
-There aren’t any advance reservations for weekends or afternoons, so all the boats are available for walk-up use during those times.
+If you miss out on an advance reservation, all certainly isn’t lost.
+They have a total of over 70 boats, and only 25 are available for reservations.
+The rest are kept for walk-ups.
 So it’s still very possible to get a boat on a first-come, first-served basis if you’re willing to chance the crowds.

-The paddle boats are open 7 days a week from March 15 through the rest of the summer.
-The first boats go out at 10am and the last boat is let out at 5pm (for 6pm closing).
+The paddle boats are open 7 days a week from March 13 through the rest of the summer.
+The first boats go out at 10am and the latest reservations are for 4pm.

 Life vests are mandatory, supplied, and included in the price.
-At least one paddler has to be at least 16 years old, but kids are welcome.
+At least one paddler on each boat has to be at least 16 years old, but kids are welcome.
 They supply life vests for children over 18 months (or over 25 pounds).